peca2345/ESPHome-modbus-16ch-3A-relay-board-N4ROE16/README.md

 # RS485 16CH 3A Realy Board - Modbus RTU

 ## Description:
-This guide describes how to communicate with ESP MCU using ESPHome for integration into Home Assistant.
+- The guide describes how to communicate with ESP MCU using ESPHome for integration into Home Assistant.

-This solution allows controlling a 16-channel relay board using Home Assistant and the Modbus RTU protocol.
+- It allows controlling a 16-channel relay board using Home Assistant and the Modbus RTU protocol.

 ![Board](https://github.com/peca2345/ESPHome-modbus-16ch-3A-relay-board-N4ROE16/blob/main/DATA/16ch_board.png?raw=true)